Ballooning (spider): Distance and height achieved

 Most ballooning journeys end after just a few meters of travel, although depending on the spider's mass and posture, a spider might be taken up into a jet stream.
 The trajectory further depends on the convection air currents and the drag of the silk and parachute to float and travel high up into the upper atmosphere.

 Many sailors have reported spiders being caught in their ship's sails over 1000 mi from land (Heimer 1988).
 They have even been detected in atmospheric data balloons collecting air samples at slightly less than 5 km above sea level.
 Evidently, ballooning is the most common way for spiders to invade isolated islands and mountaintops.
 Spiderlings are known to survive without food while travelling in air currents of jet streams for 25 days or longer.

 Some mites and some caterpillars also use silk to disperse through the air.

 A close association has been found between ballooning behaviors and the ability for a species of spiders to survive afloat on water.
-Water-repellent legs keep them alive on both fresh and salt water, enabling them to survive waves up to 0.5 metres in height.
+Water-repellent legs keep them alive on both fresh and salt water, enabling them to survive waves up to 0.5 meters in height.
 In wind many species raised their legs or abdomens to use as sails, propelling themselves across the water's surface.
 Many species of spiders also drop silk to anchor themselves in place while afloat.
-Said spiders did not show these behaviours on land, suggesting that they are adaptations to water.
+Said spiders did not show these behaviors on land, suggesting that they are adaptations to water.